rmaccrimm/RGB/README.md

 A Game Boy emulator written in C++.

-The goal is to learn about emulation and hopefully get most Game Boy games playable.
+The goal is to learn about emulation and get most Game Boy games playable.